Effects of Resolution and Local Stability on Galactic Disks: I. Multiple Spiral Mode Formation via Swing Amplification: Results

 \subsection{Role of Halo}

-As the angular momentum exchange between stars and dark matter particles plays an important role in bar formation and growth \citep{athanassoula02, sellwood16, kwak17}, we extend our study of the dark matter halo's effect on spiral structures by constructing three models: two models with different halo resolutions and one model with a fixed potential halo instead of adopting a live halo (see Table~\ref{table:model}).
+As the angular momentum exchange between stars and DM particles plays an important role in bar formation and growth \citep{athanassoula02, sellwood16, kwak17}, we extend our study of the DM halo's effect on spiral structures by constructing three models: two models with different halo resolutions and one model with a fixed potential halo instead of adopting a live halo (see Table~\ref{table:model}).

 Figure~\ref{fig:fmean2} is plotted in the same manner as Figure~\ref{fig:fmean1}, but for the halo models in comparison to model r2c16, allowing us to focus on halo resolution and its effects rather than differences in gravitational stability.
 The fixed potential model, r1c16fdm, slowly develops spirals so that the model gradually diverges from model r1c16.
 Especially in the inner region, the power of the summed Fourier modes does not go beyond $\mFsum=0.10$.